olitrussle/blog/_posts/2017-04-20-how-to-compare-remortgage-deals.md

 layout: post
 title: How To Compare Remortgage Deals (It's Not All About The Rate)
 excerpt: >-
-  "When you compare remortgage deals, remember to check the arrangement fees and other details, as well as the rates."
+  When you compare remortgage deals, remember to check the arrangement fees and other details, as well as the rates.
 thumbnail_filename: CompareDealsSquare.jpeg
 author: Oli West
 date: '2017-04-20 T00:00:00.000Z'